 Want to cover all of your bases in and around the city?
 Then hop on an Old Town Trolley Tour of Boston.
 Customize your tour to suit your group’s needs, with their hop on hop off options in and around the city.

-Once a home to American art collector, philanthropist and patron of the arts, Isabella Stewart Gardner, the museum is one of the most unique and beautiful in the world.
+Once home to American art collector, philanthropist, and patron of the arts, Isabella Stewart Gardner, the museum is one of the most unique and beautiful in the world.
 Modeled after a 15th-century Venetian palazzo surrounding an indoor courtyard garden, it houses one of the world's most remarkable art collections, featuring works by Rembrandt, Michelangelo, Raphael, Degas, and Sargent.
-Take in the blooms of that fill the beautiful courtyard, explore one of the numerous picturesque rooms throughout the museum or make your guesses on what truly happened on March 18, 1990.
+Take in the blooms that fill the beautiful courtyard, explore one of the numerous picturesque rooms throughout the museum, or make your guesses on what truly happened on March 18, 1990.

 Dine Outdoors